ct0381912/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds programmers that before optimizing code, it's crucial to ensure the code works correctly and efficiently at a basic level.
 Focusing on optimizations too early can lead to unnecessary complexity, harder-to-maintain code, and might not even provide significant performance gains.
 Instead, one should first write clear, readable, and functional code, and only optimize when profiling identifies specific bottlenecks that warrant improvement.

+# 2024-03-07
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Continuously educate yourself: Read books, blogs, and research papers to learn about new programming techniques, tools, languages, or frameworks.
+2. Practice regularly: Coding is a skill that improves with practice.
+Try to dedicate time each day to practice writing code and solve problems.
+You can find practice problems on websites like LeetCode, HackerRank, Codecademy, etc. to keep your skills sharp.
+3. Participate in open source projects: Contributing to open-source projects is not only a great way to improve your programming skills but also to network with other developers and learn from their experience.
+Sites like GitHub, GitLab, Bitbucket, have a wide range of open sources projects to choose from.
+By contributing to these projects, you can learn new techniques and improve problem-solving skills.